AZMAG/DemographicState/README.md

 ## Build

-You can build the compiled files by running the default grunt task from the root folder.
-Running the run task will also build the compiled files and spin up a node server the app will run on and watch for modified source code and rebuild after changes are saved.
+You can build the compiled files by running the default grunt task (`grunt`) from the root folder.
+This will compile (bundle and minify) the files and place them in the **build** folder.
+Running the `grunt debug` task will run the tests and spin up a node server to test the application, watch for modified source code, and refresh after changes are saved.

-`grunt` or `grunt run`

-This will compile the files and place them in the **dist** folder for distribution.
+Additionally, there is a `grunt deploy` task that will build the application *and* spin up a node server to test the built files.